kokuwaio/pingdom-exporter/README.md

 You can also set the `-tags` flag to only return metrics for checks that contain the given tags.

+##### `-parser-tags` and `-tag-format` flag

+When this flag is enabled, the `pingdom_tags` metric will no longer be generated in favor of the `pingdom_tags_label` metric.

+With this flag, the tag will be formatted based on the regular expression specified in the `-tag-format` flag.

+If the tag is formatted correctly, the metric returns the value `1`, if not, it returns the value `0`.

 ### Docker Image